AuroraAmissa/ProjectUnison/content/ch2-basics/equipment-armor_and_shields.md

 Armor comes in three types: Light, Medium and Heavy.
 Characters gain special bonuses depending on whether they're wearing armor and what kinds of armor they are wearing:

-* **Unarmored:** Characters who wear no armor and are trained in Acrobatics benefit from a baseline dodge bonus to AC, equal to [3 + 1/3 their ranks in Acrobatics]{.c}.
+* **Unarmored:** Characters who wear no armor and are trained in Acrobatics benefit from a baseline dodge bonus to AC, equal to [3 + [Acrobatics]{.alt}/2]{.c}.
 This bonus applies against touch attacks, but not when you are flat-footed or otherwise denied your Dexterity bonus to AC.
 This bonus does not stack with armor bonuses to AC.

 * **Light:** Characters who wear light armor gain no special benefits.